jjw3952/gonogo/README.md

 that provides convenient access to R and all related features.
 You'll need a recent version, preferably version 1.4 or later.
 Download and install the version for Windows 10/8/7.

-Once R and RStudio are installed, install (or re-install) this package by typing the following into the Console window at the lower left:
+Once R and RStudio are installed, launch RStudio.
+To install (or re-install) this package, type the following into the Console window at the lower left:

     install.packages("devtools")
     library(devtools)